-Our second clinical-stage therapeutic candidate, BL 5010, comprises a customized, proprietary, pen-like applicator containing a novel formulation of two acids, which is being developed for the non-surgical removal of skin lesions.
+Our third clinical-stage therapeutic candidate, BL 5010, is a novel formulation composed of two acids being developed for the removal of skin lesions in a nonsurgical manner.
 These two acids have already been approved for use in cosmetics.
 If approved, BL-5010 would be a convenient alternative to invasive, painful and expensive removal treatments for skin lesions and may allow for histological examination.
-Since treatment with BL-5010 is non-invasive, we believe BL-5010 poses minimal infection risk, and requires no anesthesia or bandaging.
-In June 2009, we initiated a phase 1/2 clinical trial in 60 patients with seborrheic keratosis in Germany and the Netherlands to assess the safety and efficacy of BL-5010 in completely removing the lesion and to assess the cosmetic outcome of the novel treatment.
+Because treatment with BL-5010 is non-invasive, we believe BL-5010 poses minimal infection risk, and requires no anesthesia or bandaging.
+In June 2009, we announced the initiation of a phase 1/2 clinical trial in 60 patients with seborrheic keratosis in Germany and the Netherlands to assess the safety and efficacy of BL-5010 in completely removing the lesion and to assess the cosmetic outcome of the novel treatment.
 In addition, the study was designed to assess the feasibility of preserving the cellular structure of skin lesions for subsequent histological exams.
 The study was completed in September 2010, and positive results were announced in December 2010.
 The results of the trial show that for 96.7% of patients, the treated lesion fell off within 30 days of a single application of BL-5010.
 The results also showed that BL-5010 has a good safety profile, as no persistent irreversible adverse effects were observed at the treated site.
-In addition, investigators and patients participating in the trial reported that they were very satisfied with the cosmetic outcome of the treatment in the majority of cases (investigators regarded outcome as good or excellent 180 days following treatment in 94.6% of cases and patients in 84% of cases).
+In addition, most of the investigators and patients who participated in the trial reported that they were very satisfied with the cosmetic outcome of the treatment (94.6% of the investigators and 84% of the patients stated that the results were good or excellent 180 days following treatment).
 None of the patients reported moderate or severe drug-related adverse events.
 Mild adverse events reported included skin and subcutaneous tissue disorders (n=5, 8.3%) and general and administration site disorders (n=2, 3.3%).
 Pruritus was the only drug-related adverse event reported by more than two patients (n=4, 6.7%).
-In addition, histologic
+In addition, histological examination of treated lesions indicate BL-5

-In June 2011, we received European confirmation from the British Standards Institution Notified Body (BSI) in the UK, of the regulatory pathway classification of BL-5010 as a Class IIa medical device.
-We are currently planning to commence a pivotal CE-Mark registration trial for European approval as a medical device in the second half of 2013.
+BL-5010 recently received European confirmation from the British Standards Institution Notified Body (BSI) in the UK, of the regulatory pathway classification as a Class IIa medical device.